 Fred Pinkston - Assisting Priest

 I was baptized and confirmed at St. Paul’s Episcopal Church, Salisbury, NC.
 There at age fifteen I was confronted by an elderly woman named Miss Ola Brown.
 She put her hand on my shoulder and said, “One day you will be a priest of the Church.”
 For the next fifteen years I ran from Ola Brown, and I ran from God.
 In those years I graduated from NC State University, served as a Naval Officer during Viet Nam, and married Carolyn from Kansas.
 When the first of our three sons was born mentally handicapped Carolyn and I sought strength and solace in the Church.
 What we found was a personal relationship with Jesus Christ, and the fullness of the Holy Spirit.
 That was September 1972; I was 30 years old.
 I was working in sales and management for a construction company in Columbia, SC.
 In 1975 I was elected president of the local chapter of Full Gospel Businessmen’s Fellowship.
 In 1978 we moved to a suburb of Pittsburgh, PA, and I entered Trinity School for Ministry.
 Three years later I became the pastor of Christ the Redeemer Episcopal Church, Montgomery, AL. I was ordained a priest July 14, 1982, 25 years after Miss Ola Brown’s prophetic words.
 In 1985 I returned to business, moving to Charlotte, NC.
 During the years since I have been a bi-vocational priest.
 For two and a half years I served an intercity, predominantly African American, mission called The Chapel of Hope.
 Then I assisted at St. Margaret’s Episcopal Church until 1998, when I left the Episcopal Church for other Anglican work.
 Carolyn, our oldest son, Frederick (in whom we have seen many miracles) and I are charter members of King of Kings, where we all still serve with great joy.
 Our second son is a university professor.
 He and his wife have given us a granddaughter.
-Our youngest son and his wife are in business in Charlotte.
+Our youngest son is in business in Charlotte.
 Email Fred at firstname.lastname@example.org.

 Our Vestry is composed of servant leaders from within the congregation who help advance the mission and ministry of King of Kings.
 The 2017 Council is composed of Neil Moree, Dana Hurka, Ted Wolfe, Eric Speece, Don Ward, Pam Shuford, and Lawrence Moore.